p-rs/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

-## SNMP Modular Input v1.2.7
+## SNMP Modular Input v1.3

-By Damien Dallimore and Scott Spencer
+By Damien Dallimore

 ## Overview

 This is a Splunk modular input add-on for polling SNMP attributes and catching traps.

+## Activation Key

+You require an activation key to use this App.
+Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key

 ## Features